Family Place Library

-As a Family Place Library, Harrington Library will partner with local family-serving agencies and professionals to help parents of young children build foundations for early learning.
+As Family Place Libraries, Harrington and Schimelpfenig Libraries will partner with local family-serving agencies and professionals to help parents of young children build foundations for early learning.
 Research has proven that the ways adults respond to and interact with children from birth-to-five years have dramatic effects on the brain, stimulating a child's social, emotional, and intellectual development.
 Parents and caregivers are their children’s first teachers and the Library is here to help them in that role.

 The Family Place Libraries™ model is now in over 400 libraries in 29 states serving thousands of young children and their parents/caregivers.
-Harrington Library is proud to be among them.
+Harrington and Schimelpfenig Libraries are proud to be among them.
 In our library, this expanded public library role is made possible with support from a grant from the Institute of Museum and Library Services to the Texas State Library and Archives Commission under the provisions of the Library Services and Technology Act.
-(2015)
+(2019)

 Current Parent-Child workshops are partnering with family-serving agencies and professionals specializing in:

 - Professional Counseling